December, 2011

 That is until, for reasons I can’t explain, the staff started moving chairs and tables.
 The screeching and clanking against the tile floor lasted about a minute and was both loud and annoying.
 Way to spoil our happy mood, muchachos.

 Conclusion?
 Generally, we all agreed that the food ranged from good to excellent, even though the first order of chips and the margaritas were a disappointment.
+Perhaps their fame had had a detrimental effect.
 I counted the votes.
 El Charro won hands down.
 On to Cafe’ Poca Cosa in a few days.